Home in hand 1c.jpg

 The stitch pattern will show up best with solid color yarns.

 I used two skeins of Blue Sky Fibers Extra Aran weight yarn in the ‘Shale’ colorway to make the “scarf” size.
 This yarn is made from 55% baby alpaca and 45% fine merino wool… it’s every bit as soft as a knitter hopes it will be.
 The stitch definition is fantastic!
-I purchased this yarn at Yarn Social in Kansas City, Missouri.
 Look for Blue Sky Fibers Extra yarn at local yarn shops or buy online from Jimmy Beans Wool.

 Of course, the pattern will work well with other Aran or heavy worsted yarns.
 And, the pattern may be used with lighter weight yarn such as worsted or light worsted yarns.